Zeta Phi Beta: Z-H.O.P.E.

-To date, more than 750,000 individuals have participated in Z-HOPE-related activities and programs.
+As of 2006, more than 750,000 individuals have participated in Z-HOPE-related activities and programs.

 Leadership program

 The Zeta Organizational Leadership Program is a leadership training certification program developed by Zeta Phi Beta Sorority.
 The overarching goal of the ZOL program is to provide members of Zeta Phi Beta with essential leadership knowledge and skills.

 Philanthropy

 In December 2010, the sorority partnered with Stevie Wonder to collect toys for his annual House Full of Benefit Concert.
 All of the sorority's 850 chapters signed on to collect toys for the program.